alloy-rs/alloy/crates/pubsub/README.md

 with the same method and params share one server subscription and receive independent local broadcast receivers.
 Calls with different methods never alias merely because their params match.

+Typed provider subscriptions receive their first local receiver in the same service turn that processes the server response.
+There is no hidden receiver in the subscription manager, so dropping the final typed receiver makes the upstream subscription eligible for cleanup.
+Local `resubscribe()` and all subscription stream adapters count as receivers and keep the upstream alive.

 ### What is a subscription request?

 The **service** uses the `is_subscription()` method in the request to determine